Lecture 4: Model Free Control

 On-policy MC Control

-Maintain an ϵ-greedy policy
+Maintain an $\epsilon$-greedy policy

 Greedy in the Limit of Infinite Exploration (GLIE)

-A simple GLIE strategy is ϵ-greedy where ϵ is reduced to 0 with the following rate: ϵi=1/i
+A simple GLIE strategy is $\epsilon$-greedy where $\epsilon$ is reduced to 0 with the following rate: $\epsilon_{i}=1 / i$

-GLIE Monte-Carlo control converges to the optimal state-action value function Q(s,a)Q(s,a).
+GLIE Monte-Carlo control converges to the optimal state-action value function $Q(s, a) \to Q^\ast(s, a)$.

 Off-policy MC Control